-- Generation investment is lumpy i.e. you can often only build power stations in e.g. 500 MW blocks, not at any size. - Some older generators have sunk costs, i.e. costs which have been incurred once and cannot be recovered, which alters their behaviour (i.e. the capital cost term c_s is not evenly distributed across all hours) - Returns on scale in building plant are not taken into account (this would be a non-convexity; we did everything linear) - Site-specific concerns ignored (e.g. lignite might need to be near a mine and have limited capacity) - Variability of production for wind/solar ignored - There is considerable uncertainty given load/weather conditions during a year, which makes investment risky; economic downturns reduce electricity demand
+- Generation investment is lumpy i.e. you can often only build power stations in e.g. 500 MW blocks, not at any size - Some older generators have sunk costs, i.e. costs which have been incurred once and investments that cannot be reversed they have no incentive to withdraw from the market if they are no longer cost-optimal in the long-term - Returns on scale in building plant are not taken into account (specific capital costs [€/kW] going down would be a non-convexity; we did everything linear) - Site-specific concerns ignored (e.g. lignite might need to be near a mine and have limited capacity) - Variability of production for wind/solar ignored - There is considerable uncertainty given load/weather conditions during a year, which makes investment risky; economic downturns reduce electricity demand